 Launched by NASA on September 5, 1977, to study the outer solar system, the Voyager 1 is the furthest human-made object from Earth.
-As of January 28, 2021, the space probe is more than 14,155,490,863 miles (22,781,054,287 km) away from our home planet.
+As of October 2022, it is more than 14,749,847,051 miles (23,737,577,852 km) away from our home planet.
 It is also moving away at a speed of 38,026.77 mph (61,198.15 km/h) relative to the Sun.

-Using the Deep Space Network, NASA transmits a 20 kW radio signal from Earth.
-It takes more than 21 hours for the signal to reach Voyager 1 (so it is more than 21 light-hours away from the Earth).
-The space probe’s sensitive antenna picks up the signal and replies using a 20-watt signal.
-It takes another 21+ hours to reach the Earth and as the signal travels through space, it weakens.
+The space probe’s sensitive antenna picks up the signal transmitted from the DSN and replies using a 20-watt signal.
+It takes another 22 hours to reach the Earth and as the signal travels through space, it weakens.
 By the time it reaches Earth, it’s barely detectable – but the DSN is able to detect it.

 Theoretically, there isn’t really a limit on how far we can communicate with objects in space – as long as they reply back to us.
 With our current technology, we could reliably communicate with the Voyager 1 for thousands of years, even if it’s many light years away from us.